-Metal-Refining Furnace Operators operate or tend furnaces, such as gas, oil, coal, electric-arc or electric induction, open-hearth, or oxygen furnaces, to melt and refine metal before casting or to produce specified types of steel.
+Metal-Refining Furnace Operators and Tenders operate or tend furnaces, such as gas, oil, coal, electric-arc or electric induction, open-hearth, or oxygen furnaces, to melt and refine metal before casting or to produce specified types of steel.

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at NV doesn’t guarantee that you will make more because the living expenses at NV might be 2x higher than where you are currently at now.
+However, a higher pay at OR doesn’t guarantee that you will make more because the living expenses at OR might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|

 |It is easy to get into this career.
-Some previous workrelated skill, knowledge, or experience is required for this career.|
+Some previous work-related skill, knowledge, or experience is required to get started.|

 |Not suitable for people who likes to help and teach others|